 FINANCIAL PLAN AND FUNDING REQUESTED TO THIS CALL (INCLUDING CO-FUNDING):

 Please justify here the budget you need to organize the school both in terms of expected costs (location, travelling, housing, catering, …..) and funds (co-financing, fees if this is the case).
+Please synthesize it in the small table below.
+The total requested budget asked to Aurora for thematic schools cannot exceed 20 k€, for intensive research seminars 10 k€.